hirokoymj/gcp-study-note/Final.md

 Q16: An Enterprise wants to have a hybrid solution where the instances in cloud can communicate to their on-premise data center and vice versa.
 They created VPC and provision ed their resource in it.
 What would be the best solution?

-1. Create a custom mode Network adn use Dynamic routes to allow instances to communicate on-premises resources and vice versa.
+1. Create a custom mode Network adn use Dynamic routes to allow instances to communicate on-premises resources and vice versa.(a)
 2. Create an auto mode network and subnets
 3. Create a custom mode Network and use static routes to.
 How instance to communicate on-premises resource and vice versa.